Menu Close

 Eagle’s Syndrome (Styalgia)

-• Surgical: Transoral or transcervical removal of the elongated styloid process.
+• Surgical: Transoral or transcervical styloidectomy is the definitive treatment for persistent symptoms.

 Psychogenic Causes